damianhakert/damianhakert.github.io/source/_posts/2015-06-03-note-on-license-expiration-in-gitlab-7-dot-10-dot-5-ee.markdown

 ![Wrong text](/images/7_10_5/wrong.png)

-However, it should look like this:
+While it should look like this:

 ![Correct text](/images/7_10_5/correct.png)